mfactory-osaka/ESPTimeCast/README.md

 - ❌ **No**: Data not available
 - — : Value does not affect this mode

 &nbsp;
+## 📣 Community & Help
+If you need assistance, want to share your build, or discuss new features:
+👉 Join the ESPTimeCast Community on Reddit: [r/ESPTimeCast](https://www.reddit.com/r/ESPTimeCast/) &nbsp;
+&nbsp;
-## Support this project
+## ❤️ Support this project

-ESPTimeCast is an open-source passion project that blends art, engineering, and information display.
+ESPTimeCast is an open-source passion project that blends art, engineering, and design.
-If you enjoy this project, please consider supporting my work:
+If you enjoy it, you can help keep the project growing - even something as simple as leaving a ⭐ on GitHub goes a long way.

+If you'd like to go further, you can also support development through the options below:

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg?logo=paypal)](https://www.paypal.me/officialuphoto)
 [![GitHub Sponsors](https://img.shields.io/badge/GitHub-Sponsor-fafbfc?logo=github&logoColor=ea4aaa)](https://github.com/sponsors/mfactory-osaka)
+&nbsp;
+&nbsp;